51Degrees/specifications/pipeline-specification/features/properties.md

 Flow Elements).

-When the user attempts to access a Property that is defined for an Engine, but does not exist in the result set for some reason, the system must throw an error/exception with a message explaining why the Property is not available.
+When the user attempts to access a Property that is defined for an Engine, but does not exist in the result set for some reason, the system MUST throw an error/exception with a message explaining why the Property is not available.

 This may be any of the following reasons: